 Women can learn about this ancestry from the haplogroup assignment of their father, brother or paternal uncle.
 Depending on the information you would like to learn, one relative might be preferable:

 - Your brother’s genotyped sample will provide your mitochondrial (maternal) haplogroup and your Y-chromosome (paternal) haplogroup.

 - A genotyped sample from your father’s or father’s brother will provide your Y-chromosome (paternal) haplogroup, but not your mitochondrial (maternal) haplogroup since he does not share your mother.

 Haplogroups are one small part of your ancestry analysis.
 The 23andMe Personal Genome Service provides you with information from all branches of your family tree using your autosomal DNA.

 All of us have mitochondrial DNA (mtDNA).
 Since your mitochondrial DNA is inherited intact from your mother - and she received it from her mother, and so on - it can shed light on the ancient origins of your maternal ancestors.
 Maternal haplogroups are families of mitochondrial DNA types that all trace back to a single mutation at a specific place and time.
 By looking at the geographic distribution of mtDNA types, we learn how our ancestral female ancestors migrated throughout the world.

-Both services include the Ancestry reports—Ancestry Composition, Haplogroups, Your DNA Family, and Neanderthal Ancestry—Traits reports, and access to the DNA Relatives feature and your raw, uninterpreted genetic data file** (must not be used for medical or diagnostic purposes).
+Both services include the Ancestry Reports—Ancestry Composition, Haplogroups, and Neanderthal Ancestry—Traits Reports, and access to the DNA Relatives feature and your raw, uninterpreted genetic data file** (must not be used for medical or diagnostic purposes).